Cannabis Patients face Housing Discrimination in Hawaii

 Know your rights when GREEN HARVEST shows up

+UPDATE: Hawaii Registered medical cannabis patients, and/or their caregivers, may now grow up to 10 medical cannabis plants.
+GREEN HARVEST the summer of 2016 felt like a military assault on our peaceful Maui neighborhoods.
 If you hear helicopters circling your house ...
-No worries!
-If you are in compliance you have nothing to fear from GREEN HARVEST.
-They will let you keep all your plants.
+No worries - If you are in compliance you have nothing to fear from GREEN HARVEST.
+They will let you keep all your plants if they are tagged and within the legal limits.
 We look forward to the day when growing cannabis is completely legal, but until then stay in compliance and you will be fine!
 Watch a video of GREEN HARVEST from June 22, 2016.

 A majority of Hawaii's citizens support legalization